 Our furry friends should only have their salt intake from their main meal and not from snacks.

-Keep in mind that our pups should have between 0.25 grams to 1.5 grams of salt for every 100 grams of food.
-Just 50 mg of sodium from one Austin Peanut Butter cracker would already fulfill 0.05 gram of your dog’s daily salt intake from a snack that is not healthy for him.
+Keep in mind that our pups should have between 0.25 grams to 1.5 grams of salt for every 100 grams of the food.
+Just 50 mg of sodium from one Austin Peanut Butter Cracker would already fulfill 0.05 grams of your dog’s daily salt intake from a snack that is not healthy for him.

 Here are some signs of salt poisoning:

 - Muscle and body weakness.

 - Loss of appetite.